elyas-syed/terraform-kind-k8s-cluster/README.md

    - Run `terraform init` again to ensure all providers are properly installed
    - Check Terraform and provider versions

+4. **Ingress Controller issues**:
+   - Ensure ports 80, 443 are not already in use by another application
+   - Check if the NGINX Ingress Controller pods are running: `kubectl get pods -n ingress-nginx`
+   - Verify Ingress resources: `kubectl get ingress -A`
+   - Check Ingress Controller logs: `kubectl logs -n ingress-nginx deployment/ingress-nginx-controller`
+   - Verify the service configuration: `kubectl get services -A`

 ## Extending the Project

 You can extend this project in several ways: